GENESIS-AI-Hub/GENESIS-AI-Hub-App/front/A2A_QUICKSTART.md

 # A2A Agent Integration - Quick Start Guide

-This guide provides setup instructions for using A2A (Agent-to-Agent) agents with Open WebUI.
+This guide provides setup instructions for using A2A (Agent-to-Agent) agents with OSU Genesis AI Hub.

 ## Overview

-A2A integration enables Open WebUI to communicate with external AI agents using the A2A protocol (JSON-RPC 2.0).
+A2A integration enables OSU Genesis AI Hub to communicate with external AI agents using the A2A protocol (JSON-RPC 2.0).
 Agents appear as selectable models in the chat interface.

 ## Prerequisites

-- Open WebUI v0.6.5 or later
+- OSU Genesis AI Hub v0.6.5 or later
 - An A2A-compatible agent running
-- Admin access to Open WebUI
+- Admin access to OSU Genesis AI Hub

 ## Setup